 Nursing apps can be a powerful tool for students and professionals.
 Some of the most helpful and powerful apps for nurses reference valuable information on the go, such as dosage calculations and anatomy and physiology questions.

 Smartphone usage should not encompass private patient information, however.
 Nurses using apps in this way could be violating federal laws, hospital security policies and the American Nurses Association’s (ANA) Code of Ethics.
 Nurses should not keep any sensitive data on their smartphone unless it is allowed by their employer.

 The Best Nursing Apps

-Nurses should consider the following apps to use as a resource in the classroom or for practice.
+Nurses should consider the following apps to use as a resource in the classroom or for practice:

 Pocket Anatomy features 3-D images and videos of medically accurate female and male anatomical content.
 Nurses can search through thousands of anatomical structures and systems including layers of the cranial system, internal organs and the musculoskeletal and neuromuscular systems.

-The app has added Blausen Animations Library, which includes more than 1,000 award-winning animations that detail anatomy, physiology, conditions and procedures.
+The app has added the Blausen Animations Library, which includes more than 1,000 award-winning animations that detail anatomy, physiology, conditions and procedures.
 Other features include multiple types of quizzes and the ability to add notes within the app.

 iPharmacy can identify pills and includes 10,000 pill and package images.
 Named “Best App for Prescription Reference” in the book Best iPhone Apps (2nd edition) from O’Reilly Media, it offers medication guidance for more than 20,000 FDA-approved drugs.